 Plants and our planet need insects.

 We will really need our native pollinator insects to sustain our food crops when the population of European honeybees in Australia starts to collapse.
-This will happen whan the Varoa mite reaches Australia and isn't detected by bio-security.
+This will happen when the Varroa mite reaches Australia and isn't detected by bio-security.

-Our project will continue to research this subject, and start collecting seed and propagating long-flowering groups of habitat plants that will feed and provide habitat for our local native insect populations.
+Our Landcare group's project is to to research this subject, and to start collecting seed and propagating long-flowering groups of habitat plants that will feed and provide habitat for our local native insect populations.

 For those with concerns about the pesticides that they are using, there is a list of brand names of neonicotinoids here:

 There is more information (2017) on particular uses from the Australian Government here - but there seems to be an inclination to follow protocols developed in the USA rather than adopting the more cautious approach of the European Union.

 Locally, Sweet Bursaria (Bursaria spinosa) is flowers in summer and the insects are go nuts!
 You can see fine leaved bushes with masses of creamy white flowers along many of our local roads, particularly Yinnar Road between the township and the Hazelwood Cemetery.
 This is the plant that provides habitat for the Eltham Copper Butterfly caterpillars.
 The butterfly's truly astonishing symbiotic relationship with ants and Sweet Bursaria plants is explained at this link.

 we understand that there is a closely related species of Copper Butterfly that occurs locally.